 Asset Publisher

 Adobe Stock / Imagecreator / Generiert mit KI

-Why human capital counts in order to assert oneself in the global power structure
+Why human capital counts when it comes to climbing the global power ladder

-Population size has always played an important role in the rise of states to great powers.
+The size of a population has always played a major role in helping countries rise to the status of great powers.
 Now the populations of more and more countries around the world are shrinking and ageing.
 Does this herald a loss of power on the global stage, and does population growth go hand in hand with an increase in a country's importance?
 The analysis of economic, security policy and social factors in middle and great powers sheds light on the connections between demographic change, national strategies and the global power structure.

+Asset Publisher